 The plate is made of stoneware and it is designed in collaboration with the Chef and the Bartender of the Holy Goat Bistro.
 Its forms aspire to create a gastronomical ritual involving all human senses and to guide the costumer with small shots of cocktails, their garnish and tapas through an experience full of tastes, smells and colors.

 The team has worked with ingenuity on the design of a plate attempting to give the customer visual cues on how this dish should be consumed.
 There are specific positions for the stainless steel arcs and their garnishes that “hoover” over the cocktail shots. Εvery shot has its tapas and the back of the plate is risen to make its content accessible.

-These innovations in combination with its fast grip make it a multifunctional and aesthetically pleasing object regarding home gardening.
+The ergonomic design in combination with its unique form makes it a multifunctional and aesthetically pleasing object for home gardening.